 2019-2020: Co-curator and project manager of Art Stations of the Cross Deventer, an international contemporary art project presented in secular and religious heritage locations linking art, spirituality, justice and charity in the local community.
 News and blogs about the project: in English and Dutch.

-2019-2020: Curator of an exhibition about the works of Gyula Somos in Museum Soest.
+2019-2020: Curator of the exhibition Mysteriespel with the paintings of Gyula Somos in Museum Soest.

 2017-present: Cultural entrepreneur, founder of Visio Divina.

 2016-2018: Curator of the exhibition Song of Songs to celebrate the 700th anniversary of the city rights of Culemborg in 2018.

 2013-2015: Co-editor and co-author of the Handboek voor Kunst in de Kerk (Handbook for Art in the Church) (2015, Buijten&Schipperheijn).
 Read a review here about this book.